Sid-tyagi-ar/Audio-Scene-Synthesis/README.md

 - **Improved Audio Quality:** Better semantic representations were generated for the audio spectrograms, leading to higher quality audio synthesis.
  ![Loss Function Graph](https://github.com/Sid-tyagi-ar/Audio-Scene-Synthesis/blob/main/Training%20Loss%20Graph.png)

+## Audio Samples
+Here are some of the Samples Generated using our model: [Samples](https://drive.google.com/drive/folders/1aVqhOB6fJRE1neTBj3mI0BYo2O7TTA-t)

 ## Usage
 - **For training the model use the below script**